syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## Group separator

-The [GroupSeparatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property is used to show the group separator between the values in UpDown control.
+The group separator is the the character used to group text by thousands in the source text.
+You can see the group separator in UpDown control by enable [GroupSeparatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property.
 The default value is `False`.

 {% tabs %}